How to Reduce False Positives in Fraud Detection by 50% Using Graph Neural Networks (GNNs)

 Usually, banking fraud detection is the identification of unusual trends or abnormalities.
 While regular models may ignore such intricate patterns, GNNs can detect them since they view the transaction graph holistically.
 A GNN model can identify patterns among areas, devices, or accounts that may suggest fraudulent activity, even when individual transactions seem authentic.

 GNNs do real-time analysis of the transaction network, adapting and developing with emerging patterns of fraud.
 Since this analysis is done in real-time, banks can mark suspicious activity before inflicting major losses.
-GNNs also rank suspicious activities in terms of the context of the transaction, thus lowering the instances of false positives.
+Anomaly detection using graph neural networks enhances this capability by identifying outliers based on network context rather than isolated data points, lowering the instances of false positives.

 By emphasizing the inter-transactions, GNNs can more effectively differentiate between real and fake transactions.
 They determine the validity of a transaction based on the overall transaction network, minimizing the likelihood of flagging a valid transaction as suspicious.